Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The lady palm is a multi stem tree that you can grow at home

 Rhapis excela is also called the clustered finger lady leaf palm.
-This common name is due to the finger-like narrow leaflets that droop gracefully from long erect reed-like stems.
-This palm is also called the bamboo palm because of its woody straight stems.
+This common name is due to the finger-like, narrow leaflets that droop gracefully from long, erect, reed-like stems.
+This palm is also called the bamboo palm because of its woody, straight stems.

-The lady palm is cold-hardy in USDA zones 9 through 11 and is used as an outdoor landscaping plant throughout Florida.
 The advantage of growing a lady palm is that it’s incredibly tolerant of deep shade and is resistant to drought.

 You can also grow a lady palm as a container plant to add greenery to shaded rooms where other plants would struggle due to a lack of sunlight.
+Grow this palm in loamy, well-drained soil.

 Florida palm tree identification: The lady palm is identified by several slender grayish trunks covered in light brown fiber.
-This medium-sized palm has fan-shaped dark green leaves divided into slender pointed fingers.
+This medium-sized palm has fan-shaped dark green leaves divided into slender, pointed fingers.

 Golden Cane Palm (Dypsis lutescens)